 No published procedures for human oversight of AI-driven decisions.

-Published procedures define when human review is triggered, who performs it, what decision authority humans retain, and how human override of AI outputs is documented.
-Procedures are specific to identified AI use cases.
+Published procedures defining review triggers, who performs review, decision authority retained, and how override is documented, specific to identified AI use cases.

 P3-05Escalation Procedures8 pts